multitudes/42_cpp08/README.md

 ```
 `std::find` iterates over the range specified by the iterators and returns an iterator to the first element that matches the value.
 If the value is not found, it returns `container.end()`.

-or using an iterator... but find is more concise.
+or using an iterator... but I think the previous example is more concise:
 ```cpp
 std::vector<int>::const_iterator easyfind_int(const std::vector<int>& container, int value) {
     for (std::vector<int>::const_iterator it = container.begin(); it != container.end(); ++it) {